Know your Rules of the Road

 If you have any particular comments or would like to arrange for a talk to your club or group please contact the Harbour Master.

-Please download the Port Marine Safety Code as a pdf document.
-The complete document along with risk assessments is available to view at the Harbour Office.
+Chichester Harbour Conservancy complies with the Port Marine Safety Code and produces an annual Safety Plan which can be downloaded as a pdf here.
+The complete PMSC document along with risk assessments is available to view at the Harbour Office.
 Please call 01243 512301 or email in advance of your visit.